bmillier/FFT-Convolution-Filter-Uniformly-partitioned/README.md

     Make sure you are using Arduino 1.8.9 (or newer) and the proper Teensyduino version to work with your Arduino version I tested it using Arduino 1.8.9/Teensyduino 1.47

       The example program is a version of Frank's example program modified to work with my library.
 This demo program is specifically written to work with a PJRC Audio Adapter board.
 If you wish to mount this board directly onto the T4 module, you must use the REV D Audio Adapter, as it has pins to match the T4 pinout.
 I am using the REV C board as I am physically wiring it up to the T4 module and can wire up the appropriate pins.
   The MCLK line must have a 100 ohm resistor inserted inline, due to the fast rise-time of the T4 module's MCLK line.
       Frank & I supplied several guitar cabinet IR files as well as some FIR low-pass filter files.
   Note: To achieve fixed, low latency performance with FIR filters, you must generate them using the "minimum phase" criteria, not linear phase.
-I am not certain how Frank generated the 3 low pass FIR filters included with the demo program Pick one of the IR files listed near the beginning and un-comment it.
+I am not certain how Frank generated the 3 low pass FIR filters included with the demo program.
+  Pick one of the IR files listed near the beginning and un-comment it.
 I have limited the "nc" parameter (number of taps/samples) to 18000 to suit my library, but the full file length is maintained in the various .h files Read through the example program to see how the library object is used.
   Although the object processes a stereo signal, it can be used for mono signals equally well.
-The nature of the complex-FFT CMSIS routines used means that processing a stereo signal is no slower than a routine written for signals would be.
+The nature of the complex-FFTCMSIS routines used means that processing a stereo signal is no slower than a routine written for signals would be.

    The execution time of this convolution filter is a bit less than 1000 us.
 The overhead in collecting the audio data in 128-sample blocks and sending it out in 128-sample blocks adds 5.8 ms (= 2 audio block times of 2.9 ms).
    Thus, the total latency is 6.8 ms.
    This doesn't change with the number of taps/IR samples used in the filter mask.

    For a lot more info on the development of this library, see the thread in the Teensy forum between Frank and myself, at: https://forum.pjrc.com/threads/57267-Fast-Convolution-Filtering-with-Teensy-4-0-and-audio-board